astipkovits/terraform-azure-ubuntu/README.md

 A terraform module to build an Ubuntu instance in Azure

 # Variables
-The follwing variables are used
+The following variables are used
 |**key** |**value**  | **required** |
 |--|--| -- |
 |name  |The name of the VM to be created  | yes